 Time To Decorate!

 Once your cake layers and ganache are cooled to room temperature and the buttercream frostings are prepared, you’re ready for some decorating fun!
-Take peek at my video tutorial and then scroll further for some extra tips and instructions!
+Take a peek at my video tutorial and then scroll further for some extra tips and instructions!

 Sun and Moon Cake Video Tutorial